Nets

 And barren rage of death’s eternal cold?

 O! none but unthrifts.
-Dear my love,
+Dear my love, you know,

 You had a father: let your son say so.